TechsquareJoseph/joes-personalpage/index.md

 Currently I am working through a list of training exercises to make sure I am up to par with what will be required of me in the job, and building this website is one of those items!

-### A code sample of a Fibonacci number generator:
+### A code sample of a Fibonacci number generator that I wrote:

 ```markdown
 # Define the fibonacci function